Neophyte94/Oakbranch.Binance/README.md

 using Oakbranch.Binance.RateLimits;
 using Oakbranch.Binance.Spot;

+public static class BinanceQueriesTest
+{
-public async Task TestDemoQueryAsync(string apiKey, string secretKey = null, CancellationToken ct = default) {
+    public static async Task TestDemoQueryAsync(string apiKey, string secretKey = null, CancellationToken ct = default) {
         // For testing SystemTimeProvider is sufficient, but for production ServerTimeProvider is recommended.
         ITimeProvider timeProvider = new SystemTimeProvider();
         ILogger logger = new ConsoleLogger();
         IRateLimitsRegistry rateLimits = new RateLimitsRegistry();

         // Prepare variables for disposable objects.
         IApiConnector connector = null;
         SpotMarketApiClient client = null;
         try
         {
             // Initialize a low-level HTTP connector with API keys granted by Binance. connector = new ApiConnector(
                 apiKey: apiKey,
                 secretKey: secretKey,
                 timeProvider: timeProvider,
                 logger: logger);

             // Initialize a high-level client for accessing Spot Market endpoints. client = new SpotMarketApiClient(
                 connector: connector,
                 limitsRegistry: rateLimits,
                 logger: logger);
             await client.InitializeAsync(default).ConfigureAwait(false);

             // Prepare a test web query for a deferred or immediate execution.
             DateTime serverTime;
             using (IDeferredQuery<DateTime> query = client.PrepareCheckServerTime())
             {
                 // Call the query's execution whenever we are ready. serverTime = await query.ExecuteAsync(default).ConfigureAwait(false);
             }

             // Use the result of the query.
             Console.WriteLine($"The reported server time is {serverTime} (UTC).");
         }
         finally
         {
             client?.Dispose();
             if (connector is IDisposable disposableConnector)
             {
                 disposableConnector.Dispose();
+            }
         }
     }
 }